Karaborg/My-Docker-Notes/README.md

 RUN docker-php-ext-install pdo pdo_mysql
 ```

-- We use php with the 7.4 version
+- We use PHP with the 7.4 version

 - We set the `/var/www/html` path which we already set in our `nginx.conf` file.